 Container Refund Scheme

-Containers for Change is a Queensland Government scheme that places a 10 cent deposit on drink containers (150ml to 3L).
-That deposit is then redeemable at a container refund point.
+Containers for Change is a Queensland Government scheme that places a 10 cent deposit on drink containers (150ml to three litres).
+That deposit is redeemable at a container refund point.

-The scheme is being introduced as a litter reduction measure to remove drink containers from the litter stream.
+The scheme is a litter reduction measure to remove drink containers from the litter stream.
 It is also a potential source of revenue for residents and community groups.

 The scheme is very similar to that which has been in place in South Australia for many years.